 “I love studying the face.
-There is information to be gathered there, especially from the eyes and also the mouth.
-An endless variety of differences and similarities distinguish the features between individuals.
+There is information to be gathered there, especially from the eyes and mouth.
+An endless variety of subtle differences and similarities distinguish the characteristics between individuals.
 Personality, mood, and emotion also add to the varying degrees of facial expression.
-It is like an exciting new adventure when I draw a portrait.
-My passion for detail blends with the light and dark tones of charcoal, my tool of preference.
-Historical figures from the old west continue to inspire me, along with an interest in my family’s Cherokee ancestry.
+As I gradually fill in features and endeavor to capture a likeness, I find there is never a formula to follow to shortcut my way through as shadows and highlights change, reflect and shift through movement.